mattlima/mooog/README.md

 - 0.0.4 : Add shim for StereoPannerNode
 - 0.0.5 : AudioBufferSourceNode retains onended() function between plays once set
 - 0.0.6 : `fake_zero` is only used when the ramp type is 'expo'.
 Changed behavior of `from_now` option in param() to use setTimeout in order to correctly pick up param changes scheduled on the same tick.
+- 0.0.7 : Track objects behave just like other Nodes when used as source or target of `.connect` and `.chain`

 ## Todo: